cyber-carpentry/group6/README.md

 * All 3 methods will need that you can clone this github to your local machine. (git clone https://github.com/cyber-carpentry/group6.git)
 ### Method 1: Snakemake with Docker Images
 0. This method requires Docker(https://www.docker.com/) and Singularity (https://sylabs.io/docs/)
 1. SNAKEMAKE STUFF DOCKER?
-REQUIRED
+REQUIRED?
+ALSO snakefile need to have better file pointers
 2. Run snakemake in the github directory in the main directory (PATH TO GITHUB REPOSITORY/group6/)
   * There will be a snakefile in this directory
+  * The command line command is simply snakemake
 3. Completed, file should appear in SAY WHERE FILES APPEAR

 ### Method 2: Build Docker Images